 - Medium risk Insolvency, company tax, payroll, audit

-- High risk Corporate finance, financial advice, trusts, wills, tax planning, mergers, acquisitions
+- High risk Corporate finance, financial advice, trusts, wills, tax schemes, mergers, acquisitions

 Accountants can now undertake probate work.
 Probate has traditionally been a major cause of professional negligence claims against the legal profession and specialist advice should be sought by accountants who are now undertaking or who are considering adding probate to their range of services.